The Spine

 C-IAYT · CIYT · Iyengar Yoga Teacher · Functional Nutritionist

 Tiffany is a certified yoga therapist and Iyengar yoga teacher based in Minnesota.
-She works with people navigating chronic back pain, disc conditions, and the stress of daily life — bringing together therapeutic yoga and functional nutrition into individualized care.
+She works with people navigating chronic pain, digestive health, hormonal shifts, and the stress of daily life — bringing together therapeutic yoga, functional nutrition, and somatic practice into individualized care.
 Learn more →

 Ready to practice?